csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Rhabu.md

 A dark skinned human woman.

 Under the command to [[Captain Fretze]] in the [[Zalevi Military]] Guard who let us in, and was responsible for watching up after the first explosion in the  [[Zalevi Embassy Break-in]].
-Figured out who we were, [[Our Party]] killed her in the arts room and made it appear like she died in the explosions. #rip
+Figured out who we were, [[The Unforged Few]] killed her in the arts room and made it appear like she died in the explosions. #rip

 >
 > "captain fretze was right about you"